IbrahimEthicGost/Vehicule-Tracker-App/README.md

    git clone https://github.com/your-username/vehicle-tracker-site.git
 Open index.html in your browser:

--Double-click the file
+- Double-click the file
--Or right-click > “Open with Browser”
+- Or right-click > “Open with Browser”
 ✅ No installations or dependencies required.

 ---

 ## 📦 Tech Stack

--HTML5
--CSS3
--JavaScript
+✅ This virtual app was built using:
+- HTML5
+- CSS3
+- JavaScript
--Leaflet.js for the map
+- Leaflet.js for the map
--Unicode Emojis for vehicle icons
+- Unicode Emojis for vehicle icons